LSeu-Open/AIEnhancedWork/README.md

 #### Speech to text Models

 > [!NOTE]
-> The models are ranked according to their Word Error Rate (%) (with Lower scores indicating better performance) from the [Artifical Analysis' Leaderboard](https://artificialanalysis.ai/speech-to-text).
+> The models are ranked according to their Word Error Rate (%) (% of words transcribed incorrectly.
+Lower is better) from the [Artifical Analysis' Leaderboard](https://artificialanalysis.ai/speech-to-text).

 | Organization       | Model Familly                                       | Best Model                                                                       | Word Error Rate (%) | Licence     | Pricing   |
 |:------------------:|:----------------------------------------------------|:---------------------------------------------------------------------------------|:--------------:|:---------------:|:---------------:|